The sales industry changes, but some things remain the same.

 • IT industry: User-generated content, reviews, social media publications, and the occasional security seal of approval is the best for this industry

-• Healthcare: Trust icons, security seals, and testimonials are essential to any provider of healthcare services and products
+• Healthcare: Trust icons, security seals, and testimonials are essential to any provider of healthcare development services and products

 • Retail: Customer reviews and testimonials are what primarily drive this industry.
 Just think about it, how often do you read Amazon reviews on a product before you buy it?